wangyePHD/Notes/03 Archive/03 Work/01 Review/2023_TVCJ_fine_grained.md

 ### Technical correctness and quality of results
 1. The technical correctness is fine but this paper lacks of comparisons with the existing SOTA methods.
+2. The authors should verify the effectiveness of the LSTM module by adding a group ablation study to comparing classification results with and without LSTM.

+### Others questions
+1. The author mentions “we optimize a single network with weak supervision” in the last sentence of Section 2.1.
+But according to the method described in Section 3, supervised learning is adopted in this paper.
+Please explain how does it use weak supervision ?
+2. According to Section 3.3, the TransFGVC consists of Swim-Transformer、LSTM and a classifier.
+But the author does not introduce the detail of the classifier.
+3. The author uses “accuracy” and “precision” to show the performance of TransFGVC in Conclusion section.
+But these two words have different meanings in English, please check them!
+4. There are some other issues.
+For example, the caption of Table 6 does not match the table and the table is far away from the introduction of it.
+And what is the meaning of the “B” in Table 6?

 ### Adequate reference to previous work
 The missing references are as follows: